ploymahloy/dev-journal/README.md

 # dev-journal
 Journal for tracking web dev progress.

+9.27.2022
+- Worked on learning C++ today.
+I'm also looking at part-time and contract work.
+I want this so bad.

 9.26.2022
 - Haven't taken a week from coding since I was understaffed at work.
 I gotta say, I'm extremely discouraged with the lack or response I've gotten from my applications.
 I can't seem to get anywhere in development so I'm probably going to start applying to IT roles just so I can start making some actual money.
 I at least worked on my website's navbar; though, I can't say I really got anywhere.